Stain and paint can work very differently on your driveway and should be chosen with care.

 Because both stain and paint have their advantages, choosing the right one for your concrete driveway can be challenging.

-After all, the stain can certainly bring out the best in concrete while paint can provide the color and texture that you find most appealing.
+After all, the stain can certainly bring out the best in a concrete driveway while paint can provide the color and texture that you find most appealing.

-Choosing between them requires that you understand the differences so you can make the best-informed decision.
+Choosing between the stain and paint also requires that you understand the differences so you can make the best-informed decision.

 Stain vs. Paint for Concrete Driveways